• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > The Complete DIYer’s Guide to Plumbing Including How To Projects, Tutorials and Videos > How to Deal With or Dispose of Solid Waste, Rubbish and Water Waste or Sewage Including a Range of DIY How to Projects
+Home > Search for DIY Projects by Trade Type > The Complete DIYer’s Guide to Plumbing Including How To Projects, Tutorials and Videos > DIY Projects Covering Sewage, Waste and Rubbish Disposal

 This page includes links to all of our Water, Water Pipes and Water Systems related DIY how to projects.
 Here you will find a range of guides including fitting kitchen basin, bath and shower wastes, how to use pushfit fittings, how to install a soil pipe and fitting waste traps.
 Browse through the below list and click on your chosen link to view the project information.